A Mississippi district attorney kept turning away black jurors for trials, lawsuit says

 Without the court's intervention, the lawsuit claims, Evans will ignore the Supreme Court ruling and continue discriminatory practices "not just in Curtis Flowers' case, but in every case in the Fifth Circuit Court District in which Black citizens appear for jury service."

-CNN has reached out to Evans and the NAACP for comment but has not yet gotten responses.
+CNN has reached out to Evans for comment but has not yet gotten a response.

+"It is hard to find a more egregious pattern of a prosecutor's office treating Black jurors like second-class citizens and rigging the jury system," Chris Kemmitt, senior counsel at LDF, said in a statement.

 'Hostility towards African Americans'

-Note: Correction: This story has been updated to accurately reflect the strike rate of black jurors by the Mississippi prosecutor cited in the lawsuit.